What is Suffering?

 Most people take for granted that there is a self that experiences what is happening, and that it is this self that manages experiences by interacting with the outside world.

-Clinging to the Five Aggregates is the mistaken view, the taking for granted that the Five Aggregates, the body, feelings, perceptions, intentions, and thoughts are the product and belong to a unique self.
+Clinging to the Five Aggregates is the mistaken view, the taking for granted that the Five Aggregates, the body, feelings, perceptions, intentions, and thoughts, are the product of and belong to a unique self or essence.
 That it is this self that experiences and interacts with the outside world.

-People mistake what is felt and perceived through the Five Aggregates as the outside world itself.
-People chase after happiness without realizing that both happiness and unhappiness are a creation of the mind, based on past causes and conditions and not the result of an underlying self or true reality.
+People mistake what is felt and perceived through the Five Aggregates as the body experiencing the outside world.
+People chase after happiness without realizing that both happiness and unhappiness are a creation of the mind, based on past causes and conditions, and not the result of an underlying self or true reality.

-If one contemplates true reality, it becomes evident that what one assumes or takes for granted as being the outside world, is in reality fabricated from ingrained memories, intentions and the cognition process, the Five Aggregates, which is mistaken as being true reality itself.
+If one contemplates the nature of reality, it becomes evident that what one assumes or takes for granted as being the outside world is, in reality, fabricated from ingrained memories, intentions, and the cognition process, the Five Aggregates, which is mistaken as being true reality itself.

-One sees that the sense of self, as a separate person experiencing the outside world is a fabrication created by clinging to the ingrained memories created by the Five Aggregates.
+One sees that the sense of self, as a separate person experiencing the outside world, is a fabrication created by clinging to the ingrained memories and volitional formations created by the Five Aggregates.

 To understand this, consider that phenomena like time and space, and our sense of self as a separate being apart from the objects of the world, are not inherent in light waves contacting our eyes or sound waves sensed by our ears.
-This three-dimensional world, in which we perceive ourselves as separate from objects of the world, is created in consciousness and is a reconstruction to facilitate our survival, the interaction with objects of the world, to make objects of interest stand out from the environment.
+This three-dimensional world, in which we perceive ourselves as separate from objects of the world, is created in consciousness and is a reconstruction to facilitate our survival—the interaction with objects of the world to make objects of desire stand out from the environment.

-These likes and dislikes are influenced by the imperfections and corruptions of the world.
-For example the influence of parents, friends, society, culture, institutions, advertising, and social media.
-The result is that our perceptions and interactions, what we cognize through the Five Aggregates is tainted by desires, aversions and ignorance which distorts our perception of reality.
+These likes and dislikes, and the resulting desires, are influenced by the imperfections and distortions of the world.
+For example, the influence of parents, friends, society, culture, institutions, advertising, and social media.
+The result is that our perceptions and interactions, what we cognize through the Five Aggregates—are tainted by past desires, aversions, and not knowing, which distorts our perception of reality in the present.

-Stress and dissatisfaction results because we cling to, take for granted, the fabricated, ingrained images of our body created in memory, the tainted perceptions and feelings created by the mind, and the corrupted intentions and thoughts about how to get happyness from life, ignorant that this is not true reality itself, it is a conditioned reality created by the Five Aggregates.
+Stress and dissatisfaction result because we cling to, take for granted, the fabricated, ingrained images of our body created in memory, the tainted perceptions and feelings created by the mind, and the distorted intentions and thoughts about how to get happiness from life, not knowing that this is not true reality itself—it is a conditioned reality created by the Five Aggregates.

-People chase after objects of the world that they perceive to be attractive, tasty, fragrant, etc., without realizing that these characteristics are not intrinsic properties of the objects themselves; they have been fabricated by the Five Aggregates and stored in memory to enhance cognition, but corrupted by the influences of the world.
+People chase after desires, objects of the world that they perceive to be attractive, tasty, fragrant, etc., without realizing that these characteristics are not intrinsic properties of the objects themselves; they are a result of past desires and intentions stored in the Five Aggregates to enhance cognition but shaped by the influences of the world.

-In other words, we take for granted that the good and bad of the outside world are absolute realities, when in fact these judgments have been created by the mind, conditioned by causes and conditions, and subject to the imperfections and corruptions of the world: greed, aversion, and ignorance.
+In other words, we take for granted that the good and bad of the outside world are absolute realities, when in fact these judgments have been created by the mind, conditioned by causes and conditions, and subject to the imperfections and distortions of the world: greed, aversion, and not knowing.

-Because of clinging to, taking for granted, the Five Aggregates as "me" or "myself," this creates the false perception of an underlying essence or "self", not realizing that the Five Aggregates and the perception of "self" is a product of past causes and conditions that have been ingrained in memory.
+Because of clinging to, taking for granted, the Five Aggregates as "me" or "myself," this creates the false perception of an underlying essence or "self," not realizing that the Five Aggregates and the perception of "self" are a product of past causes and conditions that have been ingrained in memory.

 Language reinforces the subject-object relationship.
 It creates the illusion in the mind that there are objects to be desired and that there is a self who desires, that there is a doer and things to be done, a thinker and thoughts to be thought.
 Instead of seeing that everything is the result of natural causes and conditions, people take things personally, fixate on words, and because of this clinging, words have the power to completely affect a person's moods, thoughts, and actions, even though they are not based on any underlying reality.

-We live in a mind-created world, and most people are almost completely detached from natural reality without realizing it.
-They believe what they perceive through the Five Aggregates is true reality, ignorant that any happiness or unhappiness experienced is created by the mind, a product of the Five Aggregates.
-As a result, people chase after pleasures, and avoid displeasures, not realizing that getting lost in the good or bad of the world is the cause of stress and unhappiness.
+We live in a mind-created world, a world detached from natural reality without realizing it.
+People believe what they perceive through the Five Aggregates is true reality, ignorant that any happiness or unhappiness experienced is created by the mind, a product of the Five Aggregates.
+As a result, people chase after pleasures and avoid displeasures, not realizing that getting lost in the good or bad of the world is the cause of stress and unhappiness.

 Desires Their Unsubstantial Nature

-People mistakenly believe that there must be a way to get what one wants, obtain happiness from the world, by bringing things under their control.
-They have not realized that what they want, what they consider to be happiness, the things that must be brought under control, and the sense of self itself have been created by the mind, and don't exist in true reality.
+People mistakenly believe that there must be a way to get what one desires, obtain happiness from the world, by bringing things under their control.
+They have not realized that what they desire, what they consider to be happiness, the things that must be brought under control, and the sense of self itself have been created by the mind, and don't really exist.

-Because of this, we become entangled, lost in chasing our perceptions and thoughts, falsely believing that things are under our control, ignoring all the stress, unhappyness and suffering that this causes.
+Because of this, we become entangled, lost in chasing our desires, falsely believing that things are under our control, ignoring all the stress, unhappiness, and suffering that this causes.

-A liberated person, on the other hand, understands that nothing in this world is intrinsically beautiful or ugly, tasty or distasteful, and that all judgments are products of the ingrained memories and volition created by the Five Aggregates and, taken by themselves, are empty of any substance.
+A liberated person, on the other hand, understands that nothing in this world is intrinsically beautiful or ugly, tasty or distasteful, and that all judgments are products of the ingrained memories and volition, desires created by the Five Aggregates and, taken by themselves, are empty of any substance.

-Ignorance is falsely believing that those pleasant experiences have an inherent desirable attribute, when in fact the desirable attribute is a product of the mind.
-Ignorance is not understanding that these pleasant experiences only feel pleasant because they relieve the underlying stress created by trying to satisfy desires.
+Because of not knowing, people falsely believe that those pleasant experiences have an inherent desirable attribute, when in fact the desirable attribute is a product of the mind.
+These pleasant experiences only feel pleasant because they relieve the underlying stress created by trying to satisfy desires.

 This creates an endless cycle, where one is constantly chasing after their desires, constantly grasping at something to derive pleasure from life, yet ending up unsatisfied.
 This is clinging to the Five Aggregates.

-Delusion occurs because, despite constantly being reminded that our likes or dislikes, views, thoughts, and actions are not satisfied and are not in line with the truth of the physical world, we ignore the truth and instead strengthen the sense of self, blindly focused on getting satisfaction and ignoring any stress, unhappyness or suffering being created.
+Delusion occurs because, despite constantly being reminded that our likes or dislikes, views, thoughts, and actions are not satisfied and are not in line with the truth of the physical world, we ignore the truth and instead strengthen the sense of self, blindly focused on getting satisfaction and ignoring any stress, unhappiness, or suffering being created

 Karma and Samsara